mishkebab/mishkebab/README.md

 ### Hi there 👋

 About me: VC turned software engineer.
+Previously sold satellite data as a Solutions Engineer at Orbital Insight.
 Interested in tech that is going to change the world.
 Can usually be found outdoors if not coding.

 <a href="https://www.mishabansal.com/" target="_blank">Portfolio</a>
 <br>